 Chilly evenings call for comfort food.
 This savory skillet stew ticks all the boxes – one dish, tonnes of delicious flavor, enjoyed by vegans and omnivores, loads of nutritious ingredients, and pretty presentation without much effort.
 The stew is studded with seared mushrooms, vegan Italian sausage, sun-dried tomatoes, carrots, fresh thyme and kidney beans.
 It’s then topped with sliced baby potatoes and baked.
-It’s so good, if not better, the next day. p.s.
-It’s perfect for the holidays, too!
+Plus it’s so good, if not better, the next day.

 Tips for Perfect Skillet Stew: